 Myth: All I need to control my allergies indoors is an air cleaner.

-Truth: An air cleaner or purifier will only remove allergens floating in the air; they do nothing for pollen and mold spores on your clothes, shoes or hair that you bring in from outside.
+Fact: An air cleaner or purifier will only remove allergens floating in the air.
+These include They do nothing for pollen and mold spores on your clothes, shoes, or hair that you bring in from outside.

 Myth: I’ve never had allergies before, so this runny nose must be a cold.